 LONG TERM GOALS FOR THE HOMESTEAD

 Let’s talk big picture!
-Long term, there might be some cattle if I can convince Paul.
-I’d love to have two Dexter hefers.
-Dexters are a small sized heritage breed that are extremely docile and can be kept for dairy as well as beef.
+Long-term, there might be some cattle if I can convince Paul.
+I’d love to have two Dexter heifers.
+Dexters are a small-sized heritage breed that are extremely docile and can be kept for dairy as well as beef.
 I love small and versatile!

 I most definitely want honeybees, but there is a hitch.
 I plan on planting a cover crop conducive to honey bees in as many open areas as I possibly can, but there are some corn fields behind us and an apple orchard to the north.
 Depending on these farmers’ use of chemicals, the bees could potentially be killed after one season.
-I need to introduce myself to those land owners and see if honeybees are a wise addition.
-There is some serious technological advances in beekeeping with the invention of the FlowHive, and I definitely will be purchasing this nifty contraption once I have some concrete information about the surrounding land owners.
+I need to introduce myself to those landowners and see if honeybees are a wise addition.
+There is some serious technological advances in beekeeping with the invention of the FlowHive, and I definitely will be purchasing this nifty contraption once I have some concrete information from the neighbors.

 Having another apple tree would be amazing, as well as some pear or peach trees.
-First I need to experience the amount of work with a full scale veggie garden and see if I want to add fruit preservation to the list of responsibilities.
+First I need to experience the amount of work with a full-scale organic veggie garden and see if I want to add fruit preservation to the list of responsibilities.
 With raspberries surrounding the property, we might feel we are getting more than our fair share of seasonal fruit.
 We shall see…

 Thanks for stopping by Green Willow Homestead!
 From chicken rearing to orchard planting, we've got our hands full and we love sharing what we've learned along the way.
 Follow along as we strive to live a toxin-free life and turn these five acres from just property to a fully functioning small-scale homestead.

 3. Wendell Berry

 4. Temple Grandin

 5. Sustainable Dish